A Defensive Computing Checklist by Michael Horowitz

 ANDROID

-May 2023: I have been very impressed with the DuckDuckGo Privacy browser.
+May 2023: I have been impressed with the DuckDuckGo Privacy browser.
 As a browser it does a great job of telling what trackers it has blocked on each web page.
 In addition, it can do tracker blocking system-wide.
 Like many such apps, it does this by installing a fake VPN.
 The downside is that the blocking feature can not be enabled while there is an active VPN connection.
 The tracker blocking feature is currently in BETA but it seemed to work very well when I tried it.
 It even tells you the type of data that each app was trying to collect.
 More: Your Android apps are tracking you.
 Here's how to stop them by Jack Wallen for ZDNet (May 10, 2023).
 Some apps will not function if you block their spying.
 This is discussed here: How to disable DuckDuckGo App Tracking Protection for a specific app on Android by Jack Wallen for ZDNet (May 19, 2023).

-DESKTOP FIREFOX
+DESKTOP FIREFOX TWEAKS top

 The first thing I do with a newly installed copy of Firefox is to make the Menu Bar visible.
 One way is to right click on the tab/toolbar and turn on the check for Menu Bar in the window that pops up.
 Or, you can press the Alt key, then View, then Toolbars and finally, turn on the Menu Bar.